Soon the call in English will be online.

 Is there a maximum or a minimum of CFU that can be made during Erasmus?

-The University of Florence requires to recognize at least 3 CFU, otherwise you will be asked to give back your scholarship, but there can be also a minimum required by the Foreign University (before the departure), which may decide not to admit students who have a Learning Agreement with a lower number of credits than their requirement (18, 25, 30 Cfu per Semester).
+The University of Florence requires to obtain at least 2 CFU for evry month abroad, otherwise you will be asked to give back your scholarship, but there can be also a minimum required by the Foreign University (before the departure), which may decide not to admit students who have a Learning Agreement with a lower number of credits than their requirement (18, 25, 30 Cfu per Semester).

 In any case the maximum of credits per semester is always equal to 30 Cfu.
 Minor exceptions are possible.